 Again, with the Edit Vertex tool enabled on a selected polyline/boundary, select a vertex or a group of vertices to delete them.
 Pressing the Delete key deletes any selected vertex, and the selection automatically moves to the next vertex.
 This allows for quick deletion of a sequence of vertices by pressing the Delete key multiple times.
 You can also select multiple vertices using Shift or Ctrl keys and delete them in groups.
 This operation for deleting vertices is shown in the illustration below, where a bulge (generated with Extract Level) is deleted to extract a correct water boundary.

-Note: Geometry Snapping takes preference over the Edit Vertex Mode's input setting.
-E.g., if you've set the Edit Vertex Mode to On Terrain but there is a polyline near the vertex you are editing, your vertex will snap to the nearby polyline rather than place itself on the terrain.
+Geometry Snapping, when enabled, always takes preference over the Edit Vertex Mode's input setting (On Terrain, XY, and Z).
+E.g., if you've set the Edit Vertex Mode to On Terrain and there is a geometry near the vertex you are editing, a purple circle will appear, indicating that your vertex will first snap to the nearby polyline, rather than get placed on the ground.

 Differences Between Edit Vertex, Move/Copy, and Offset Z